-My personal experience as someone dealing with an auto-immune issue, when taking this tincture, I am able to ward off cold and flu’s even when my family is experiencing the viruses.
+My personal experience as someone dealing with an auto-immune issue, when taking this tincture, I am able to ward off seasonal illnesses even when my family is experiencing the viruses.
 When I do contract a virus, it is indeed shorter and less intense.

-Plan on processing your berries the day they are picked as they will begin to ferment within 12 hours or so.
+Plan on processing the berries the day they are picked as they will begin to ferment within 12 hours or so.